 Most smoothies are best when consumed right away.
 If you need to store it, cover the top and keep it in the fridge for up to several hours.
 You will want to stir it before consuming it.
 You can blend it again with added ice to create a thicker texture.

 Shamrock Smoothie Nutrition

 You know that fast-food place you like to go to and order the shamrock shake?
 Guess how many calories are in a small?
 Over 400!
-However, this is a low calorie shamrock shake in comparison because each serving has roughly 240 calories.
+However, this is a low-calorie shamrock shake in comparison because each serving has roughly 240 calories.
 Impressive!

-Here’s even more Vegan St. Patrick’s Day Recipes!
+Here are even more Vegan St. Patrick’s Day Recipes!

 Vegan Shamrock Shake